-Sherry Perreault.
-All the speakers said lobby-ing was an essential part of a democratic system but that the activity should be open to pub-lic scrutiny.
-"Transparency has always here the accorrections of one been the cornerstone of ac-countability," said Ms Perreault, who previously worked in this area in Canada.
+All the speakers said lobby-ing was an essential part of a democratic system but that the activity should be open to public scrutiny.
+"Transparency has always been the cornerstone of ac-countability," said Ms Per-reault, who previously worked in this area in Canada.

+Large numbers

-Large numbers Large numbers Sipo secretary Paddy Walsh said it was difficult to estimate how many would register but it could be 10,000-20,000: "It will be large and there will be large numbers registering."
-Mr Howlin said the law sought to achieve a balance be-tween the obligation to disclose sough to achieve a balance oc-tween the obligation to disclose information and not putting too onerous an administrative burden on groups and firms.
-"The information to be regis-tered takes account of the need to minimise the administrative burden on eact own marking.
+Sipo secretary Paddy Walsh said it was difficult to estimate how many would register but it could be 10,000-20,000: "It will be large and there will be large to the party of large numbers registering."

+Mr Howlin said the law

+sought to achieve a balance be-tween the obligation to disclose information and not putting too onerous an administrative burden on groups and firms.

-to minimise the administrative burden so not every meeting, phone call or email has to be list-ed individually," he said "Rather, the focus is on cap-turing the subject matter, who was contacted and the results in-tended to be achieved."
-A provision in the Bill that at-
+"The information to be regis-tered takes account of the need to minimise the administrative burden so not every meeting, phone call or email has to be list-ed individually," he said "Rather, the focus is on cap-turing the subject matter, who was contacted and the results in-tended to be achieved."

-A provision in the bill that at-tracted some criticism was the decision to reduce from two years to one the "cooling-off" period in which senior public servants and politicians are pro-hibited from lobbying.
+A provision in the Bill that attracted some criticism was the decision to reduce from two years to one the "cooling-off" period in which senior public servants and politicians are pro-hibited from lobbying.
 Section 2 of the Act requires that the Minister for Public Expenditure and Reform commence a review of the Act's operation before the end of the first year.
 In addition to broader consultation with persons lobbying and other interested parties, the Minister is required to consult the Commission.
 The Commission will of course be pleased to provide any input required to the review and will publish its input in due course.